 The Marvel star completed all his scenes before the shutdown.
 The other actors and crew, though, found themselves brainstorming how to safely complete the film.

 Between reshoots and filming, the film originally slated for a 2020 release pushed back to late summer/early fall 2021.

 Chrest normally plays underlings and characters categorized other than ‘hero.’

-In Stranger Thing, the extremely laid-back Ted Wheeler is dismissive and oblivious to the point of it affecting his relationships negatively.
+In Stranger Things, the extremely laid-back Ted Wheeler is dismissive and oblivious to the point of it affecting his relationships negatively.

 In Marvel’s Ant-Man, Chrest played Frank, a doubting Pym Tech executive who dared to question Darren Cross, played by Corey Stoll.
 A confrontation between the two ended with Chrest’s character vaporized into a dollop of slime.

-Darth Vader set a precedent for villains eliminating their underlings all those years ago.
+Darth Vader really set a precedent for villains eliminating their underlings all those years ago.